Scottsdale City Court Coronavirus (COVID-19) Announcement

 As the coronavirus (COVID-19) situation has been declared an emergency health crisis, we are taking precautions and prioritizing the health and wellness for all of our court visitors.
 In effort to limit visitors to the court, at this current time we are taking measures to reduce our in-court appearances to the greatest extent possible.

-Starting May 4, 2020 Scottsdale City Court will be holding court proceeding through the use of online video appearances, telephonically, and continue to offer online services.
-Currently, all Jury Trials are suspended through June 2020.
+Scottsdale City Court will be holding court proceedings through the use of online video appearances, telephonically, and continue to offer online services.
+Currently, all Jury Trials are suspended through July 2020.

 The court will remain open for Protective Orders Petitions and Hearings, all In-Custody Hearings, and any essential hearings mandated by law to require in-person appearance or where remote appearance is not feasible.

 For the safety of the our patrons and employees, all persons entering the courthouse will be required to wear a mask or face cover and be subjected to a body temperature check.
 All visitors will be required to notify the Court of any coronavirus (COVID-19) symptoms or suspected exposures.